 LMSD was Pennsylvania's first and one of only 14 school districts nationwide in the inaugural class of inductees to receive the U.S. Department of Education's prestigious Green Ribbon Schools District Sustainability Award, selected for its exemplary efforts to reduce environmental impact and utility costs, promote better health, and ensure effective environmental education.

-LMSD has been named one of the 2015-16 "Best Communities for Music Education" by the NAMM Foundation honoring schools for exceptional efforts to maintain music education as part of the core curriculum and for the breadth and quality of the musical program.
-This is the sixth consecutive year LMSD has earned this distinction.
+LMSD was named among the 2022-23 "Best Communities for Music Education" by the NAMM Foundation honoring schools for exceptional efforts to maintain music education as part of the core curriculum and for the breadth and quality of the program. .

 U.S. News & World Report once again ranked Lower Merion and Harriton high schools among the best at both the state and national levels.

-National, state, regional and district excellence in basketball, tennis, soccer, track & field, lacrosse, crew, cross country and wrestling.
+National, state, regional and district excellence in basketball, crew, swimming, soccer, track & field, tennis, power lifting, wrestling and squash.